 According to the National Safety Council, drivers should use the three-second rule to determine a safe following distance.
 Unfortunately, not everyone follows their recommendation.

-To use the three-second rule, pick out a stationary object, such as a street sign, and count how many seconds it takes for you to pass it after the person ahead of you.
-It should take at least three seconds if you want to maintain enough space to avoid an accident.
-If you’re driving in adverse road or weather conditions, you should add one or two more seconds to the following distance.
+To use the three-second rule, pick out a stationary object, such as a street sign, and count how many seconds it takes to pass it after the person ahead of you.
+Maintaining enough space to avoid an accident should take at least three seconds.
+If driving in adverse road or weather conditions, add one or two more seconds to the following distance.

 If you’re on the road and notice someone is tailgating you, you can try to mitigate the risk of a rear-end accident.
 Be sure to remain calm and don’t escalate the situation.